Explore what stats you should focus on to be able to optimise your Facebook ads.

 - Frequency – if your ad has been seen by the same people several times (and your frequency is more than 4), it could indirectly make your CPL more expensive.
 You’ll continue to be charged for the impressions to those people who aren’t taking action, so it’s time for new creative or new audience.

 - Cost per 1000 impression (CPM) – this will vary depending on a number of factors such as niche, audience size, business, season etc., but will give a good indicator when compared to your other (successful) campaigns whether an increase in CPM is causing a knock-on effect with your CPL.

 Don’t get too hung up on stats other than what is a direct correlation to your main objective.
-Those can help diagnose how well an ad is performing, but your main focus should be that your spend per action is within what you’re willing to pay.
+As shown above, they can help diagnose increased Facebook ad costs, but your main focus should be that your spend per action is within what you’re willing to pay.

 On a recent Facebook Ads Optimisation call with a client, we were able to diagnose an increasing cost per lead by looking at the breakdown by week.
 As the costs increased, so did frequency and Link CTR.
 Hardly surprising when the same audience keeps seeing the same ad over and over.
 It was clear that this audience was a good fit for the offer, so we simply introduced some new ad creatives with a slightly different message, as well as some reel-style ads as a pattern interrupt (this client had not used them before).
 Within a day, we saw the CPL come back down and now this ads client also has a rinse-and-repeat strategy for addressing increasing CPLs.
 Within the space of 30 minutes, we were able to get results that most Facebook Ads Agencies had previously failed to do.